sui-foundation/sui-demo-day-hk/README.md

 #### Panel Voting

-- Sui Foundation will invite and select a panel of judges and experts from the Foundation, Mysten Labs, partner organizations, VC’s, institutions, and etc.
+- Sui Foundation will invite and select a panel of judges and experts from partner organizations, VC’s, institutions, and so on
+- The rubric that judges will use to score demos can be viewed [here](https://suifoundation.notion.site/Rubric-Sui-Demo-Day-HK-bf1e821f452d48928c7988d5b942cab0)
 - Judges will submit a scoresheet for each project demo, the lowest and highest scores will be dropped, and the sum of the remaining scores will be tallied
-- Judge panel scores will be used to determine the Judge's Choice winners
+- Judge panel scores will be used to determine the Judge's Choice winners of each primary track

 ## Prize Structure